cpjobling/eg-247-textbook/_build/dt_systems/3/i_z_transform.md

 *Disadvantages*

-* Can use Matlab `dimpulse` function to compute a large sequence of numbers.
+* Can use MATLAB `dimpulse` function to compute a large sequence of numbers.
 * Requires that $F(z)$ is a proper rational function.
 * Division may be endless.